In-house corporate affairs news

 Finally, and staying in the tech arena, mobile gaming company Rovio has appointed Jon Howard as their new Head of Comms, taking him from a previous role as Head of PR at competitor Flaregames.
 Flaregames had a number of smaller successes under their belts such as Nonstop Knight and Zombie Gunship Survival, while Rovio are primarily known as publishers of the mobile gaming mega-hit Angry Birds.
 Jon has more than a decade’s worth of PR experience and previously worked for ale activism group CAMRA.
 His role at Rovio will partly focus on the upcoming release of the Angry Birds film in summer 2019.

-Birchwood Knight recruits corporate communications professionals to work in-house for organisations large and small across the public, private and voluntary sectors.
+Birchwood Knight is an independent corporate affairs executive search company that finds exceptional corporate affairs professional to work in-house for organisations large and small across the public, private and voluntary sectors.
 If you are considering a career move or hiring for your team, we’d love to hear from you.
 Click here to get in touch.